jx63king/DatingApp/README.md

 * setUsername --> your database username
 * setPassword --> your database password

+Please use the sql statement in the createDatabase.sql file to create database if you don't have your sql yet, if you do, please make sure that your column name matches with the sql in DAOImpl file

-THE MOST IMPORTANTLY: PLEASE MAKE SURE YOUR DATABASE IS RUNNING
+## THE MOST IMPORTANTLY: PLEASE MAKE SURE YOUR DATABASE IS RUNNING

-It is always a good idea to run the following before you actually start running the project
+## It is always a good idea to run the following before you actually start running the project
 Maven clean
 Update project